113ll3/Ibmclouddocscli/service-connection.md

 ## Logging in to the CLI with a private endpoint
 {: #cli-private-login}

 You can log in to either a private endpoint for Classic or for VPC.
-To log in using Classic infrastructure, [log in](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) to a private endpoint by using the CLI as follows:
+To log in using Classic infrastructure, [log in](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) to a private endpoint by using the CLI by using the following command:

 ```text
 ibmcloud login -a private.cloud.ibm.com
 ```

-To [log in](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) by using the VPC infrastructure, add the `--vpc` flag to the command as follows:
+To [log in](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) by using the VPC infrastructure, add the `--vpc` flag to the command:

 ```text
 ibmcloud login -a private.cloud.ibm.com --vpc